Tech stacks

 Some of the main software I use to research, design, build and manage 'stuff'.

 Still the best web browser.
-Privacy respecting, fast and feature rich.
+Privacy respecting, AI kill-switch, fast, uBlock Origin still working and feature rich.

 Containerisation makes so much sense.
 Specifically using the (free!)
 Colima runtime.